 STT is payable on the higher of the consideration paid or the market value of the securities transferred.
 The STT is payable by the purchaser if the securities are transferred.
 If the shares or securities are cancelled or redeemed, the entity cancelling or redeeming the shares is liable for the payment of the STT.
-STT can only be paid by means of an electronic payment.
+STT can only be paid electronically.